nicolas-jacquemin/Epitek1_my_hunter/README.md

 This was my first graphical C project with ~~the fantastic~~ CSFML (C graphical Lib)

 ### Subject

 We have to reproduce the "Duck-Hunt" game but with some customization.

 I have decided to do a "KFC game".
 The player have to hit the customer of the restaurant with a tender to feed them before they starve.

-To complexify the game I have decided to do a random move of the customers instead of the basic left-to-right game (that was difficult for me because of the collisions)
+To complicate the game I have decided to do a random move of the customers instead of the basic left-to-right game (that was difficult for me because of the collisions)

 ### Building

 * The game require all the [CSFML](https://github.com/SFML/CSFML) lib and the CSFML-dev kit (you can build from source or use the pre-built package provided by your linux distro)
-* Clone this repo and enter in the directory
+* Clone this repo and enter the directory

   `git clone https://github.com/nicojqn/Epitek1_my_hunter.git; cd Epitek1_my_hunter`
 * Build the game